ayush5harma/PixelFeatureDrops/README.md

 PixelFeatureDrops is a magisk module to enables most of the latest Google Pixel feature drops on devices running on android custom ROMs with pixel's system UI.

-*The following features enable on an AOSP custom ROM using pixel's system UI with gapps installed post module installation.*
+*After module installation, the following features enable on an AOSP custom ROM using pixel's system UI with gapps installed.*

 | Feature Drop  | Steps to enable      | Sidenote  |